Filter Options

 Can I add gorilla trekking to a safari?

-“It is easy to add a Uganda gorilla trekking experience to a general safari in Kenya or Tanzania.
+“It is easy to add a Uganda gorilla trekking experience to a general safari in Kenya, Tanzania or elsewhere in eastern or southern Africa.
 A short flight gets you to Entebbe, a leafy town on the shore of Lake Victoria in Uganda.
-From here your journey to Bwindi Impenetrable NP continues with a flight by small aircraft, followed by a two-hour drive on a bumpy road.
-While gorilla trekking fits into a ‘Best of East Africa’ tour, you can also slot it into a Uganda holiday.
-The highlights of Uganda packages include the following.
-Bwindi or Mgahinga Gorilla National Park for gorilla trekking, Kibale National Park or Budongo Forest for chimpanzee trekking, and Queen Elizabeth National Park for a classic safari and the possibility to see tree-climbing lions.
-Also Ziwa Rhino and Wildlife Ranch to track rhinos on foot and Murchison Falls National Park for a boat trip on the Nile and more general wildlife viewing.”
+From here your journey to Bwindi continues with either a 10-hour drive or a flight by light aircraft followed by a two-hour drive on a bumpy road.
+You can also slot gorilla trekking into an extended Uganda safari.
+Other highlights of packages to southwest Uganda include Kibale National Park or Kalinzu Forest Reserve for chimpanzee trekking, and Queen Elizabeth National Park for a classic safari (it has plentiful elephant, buffalo and hippo) and the possibility of seeing tree-climbing lions.
+Farther afield, you could visit Ziwa Rhino and Wildlife Ranch to track rhinos on foot, and Murchison Falls National Park for a boat trip on the Nile River and more general wildlife viewing.”

 2